If you’re looking for some really great things to do in Santa Barbara and you only have a weekend, this post is for you!

 Visit the Santa Barbara Mission

-A drive to the Santa Barbara Mission is well worth it and on Day 3, the day we were heading south to Malibu (you might like to read my 24 Hours in Malibu post here for where we stayed, ate and what to do), we checked out of our hotel and headed here for an hour.
+We drove there on our final day, before we headed south to Malibu (you might like to read my 24 Hours in Malibu post here for where we stayed, ate and what to do), we checked out of our hotel and headed to the Mission Santa Barbara for an hour.

 Where we stayed in Santa Barbara